Level Two

 so

-The four coordinating conjunctions that most students learn to use first are and, but, or, and so.
+The three coordinating conjunctions that most students learn to use first are and, but, and or.
+The other four are also good to know, but let’s concentrate on these three first.

 There are seven coordinating conjunctions: and, but, or, nor, for, yet, so.